FrameworkComputer/Framework-Laptop-13/README.md

 Expansion Cards © 2022 by Framework Computer Inc is licensed under CC BY 4.0.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/

+## Mechanical

+The Mechanical folder contains 2D drawings of the Mainboard along with a couple of example 3D-printable cases.

+## Electrical

+The Electrical folder contains the pinouts and part numbers of the connectors on the Mainboard.